 After returning from service in the Army at age 20, Gibson was signed to Dick Griffey's new Constellation label.
 For days Griffey had great fun tricking a number of his Solar artists with Jon's tape (they thought it was Wonder).
-Jon's debut came as a guest vocalist for 3 songs on Bill Wolfer's Wolf album.
-During the process of making that album, Jon met his musical idol, Stevie Wonder, and worked with a crew of great musicians, including Michael Jackson.
-Wolfer returned the favor the next year by producing Gibson's debut album, Standing on the One.
-It was a fine debut, showing that Gibson was more than a Wonder-clone, and that he had songwriting skills to go with his great voice.
+Jon's debut came as a guest vocalist for three songs on Bill Wolfer's Wolf album.
+During the process of making that album, Jon met his musical idol, Stevie Wonder, and worked with a crew of great musicians and singers, including Michael Jackson.
+Wolfer returned the favor the next year by producing Gibson's Constellation debut album, Standing on the One.
+It was a fine introduction, showing that Gibson was more than a Wonder-clone, and that he had songwriting skills to go with his great voice.

 But Gibson was torn between his desire for pop stardom and his need to give testimony to his Christian faith, and he signed with the Frontline Christian label for On the Run, a partial re-release of Standing with a few new cuts, including the CCM #1 "God Loves A Broken Heart."
 It became the first of a string of over 20 top ten CCM hits.

-Frontline Records ran into serious financial trouble and Jon decided to create his own record label, resulting in a nearly 3 year hiatus before his next disc, Love Education, perhaps his best and most eclectic release.
+Frontline Records ran into serious financial trouble and Jon decided to create his own record label, resulting in a nearly 3 year hiatus before his next disc, Love Education, arguably his most uniform and certainly most eclectic release.

 Throughout his career, Jon Gibson has straddled many musical styles and confounded those who tried to label him, creating consistent, original music.
 While this lack of categorization has limited the promotion of his career -- was pop or urban radio really ready to play a blue-eyed soul singer who sang about his faith? -- it has gained for him a small but fiercely loyal following and a catalog of really wonderful music.
 If you haven't heard his stuff, seek it out.